algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 The indicators are not necessarily used in every instruction, in this case, they are filled with 0.

-A full explanation of the different types of instructions is available in the <a href="./functional_specifications.md/#52-instruction-types-and-binary-formats">functional specifications</a>
+A broader explanation of the different types of instructions is available in the <a href="./functional_specifications.md/#52-instruction-types-and-binary-formats">functional specifications</a>

 After the completion of the execution, a console will appear, if the user's program contains a syscall it will display the content of the syscall.
 If not, the console will remain black.